modio/modio-docs/public/en-us/features/monetization/marketplace/how-it-works.md

 For sales happening on the mod.io platform, the fees described above are applied directly, and the game publisher receives their share of the revenue immediately.

-However, sales made through external platforms (e.g. Steam, PlayStation Store, iOS) are paid as royalties directly to the studio; in that case, mod.io’s fee is paid by the publisher retroactively with a monthly invoice (see details below).
+However, sales made through external platforms (e.g. Steam, PlayStation Store, iOS) are paid directly to the studio; in that case, mod.io’s fee is paid by the publisher retroactively with a monthly invoice (see details below).

 mod.io's fee is always a fixed $0.0012 per credit, taken from the Virtual Currency wholesale rate.